aspose-html/Aspose.HTML-Documentation/content/net/release-notes/release-notes-2022/aspose-html-for-net-22-4-release-notes/_index.md

 * Improved handling of glyph substitution tables.
 Now fonts containing complex substitution tables are displayed more correctly.
 * Updated the document normalization algorithm in accordance with the latest documentation.
 * Improved the performance of the entity parsing algorithm.
-* Improved performance of the bidirectional text positioning algorithm.
+* Improved the performance of the bidirectional text positioning algorithm.

 ## **Improvements and Changes**